How to participate in a webinar? It is easy: you can connect to an event from virtually any place in the world (with internet access, of course).

-In the left part of the window you will see two buttons – Ask question and Ask to speak.
+You will see two buttons in the left part of the window – Ask question and Ask to speak.
 The first button allows for sending a personal message to the presenter.
 Press the Ask to Speak button only in case you would like to go on air.

-To the right, you will see a chat field where you can communicate with the presenter and other webinar participants.
+You will see a chat field where you can communicate with the presenter and other webinar participants.
 In the center, the presentation and other documents included by the webinar organizer are displayed.
-You will also see the list of all webinar attendees to the very right of the window.

 What Should I Do if I Encounter Technical Problems?